-The Idaho Department of Fish and Game with input from the Southeast Region Winter Feeding Advisory Committee (WFAC) initiated the feeding of deer and elk at several locations in the Southeast Region beginning in early February.
-Approximately, 30 tons of deer feed is currently being distributed to 23 authorized feed sites per week.
-In addition, several authorized feed sites for elk are currently on-going.
+The Idaho Department of Fish and Game with input from the Southeast Region Winter Feeding Advisory Committee (WFAC) has initiated winter-feeding actions at several high-priority locations in the Southeast Region since early February.

-Using winter-feeding criteria and input from WFAC members, Fish and Game has been focusing efforts on the highest-priority locations where feeding could address concerns with struggling animals, conflicts with animals in haystacks and feedlines, and public safety concerns with animals on highways and roads.
-Other factors considered when selecting feeding sites have included number of animals reached, accessibility, sufficient distance from roads and highways, and seclusion from public disturbance.
-All current feed sites are located on private property except where noted below.
+Though new high-priority sites have been added each week, Idaho Fish and Game will not be feeding every deer and every elk in every canyon.
+Using winter-feeding criteria and input from WFAC members, Fish and Game will focus efforts on high-priority locations where feeding will address concerns with struggling animals, conflicts with animals in haystacks and feedlines, and public safety concerns with animals on highways and roads.
+Other factors considered when selecting feeding sites include number of animals reached, accessibility, sufficient distance from roads and highways, and seclusion from public disturbance.
+All feed sites are located on private property except where noted below.

 Summary of current feeding sites authorized by Idaho Fish and Game:

-- Bear Lake Plateau (3 sites, including 2 sites at Bear Lake State Park on east side of Bear Lake)
+- Bear Lake State Park on east side of Bear Lake (2 sites)

 - Worm Creek on west side of Bear Lake (2 sites)